Easiest Unity Netcode for Game Developers

 What is Netcode?

 This synchronization is challenging due to varying latencies and connection qualities players around the globe experience.
-Effective Netcode accounts for dated or suboptimal player machine setups, striving to offer a fair, smooth gaming experience.
+Effective netcode accounts for dated or suboptimal player machine setups, striving to offer a fair, smooth gaming experience.

 Netcode also plays a vital role in maintaining game integrity by handling data securely.